 There are many ways to improve citizen experience, and strategies differ somewhat for federal governments versus state and local governments.

 Federal government agencies focus on how best to serve each individual customer’s needs through its various programs, instead of the more local perspective of building communities.
-Therefore, these organisations should prioritise cross-agency service design so that citizen experiences with multiple services that span across different federal agencies are seamless and frictionless.
+Therefore, these organizations should prioritize cross-agency service design so that citizen experiences with multiple services that span across different federal agencies are seamless and frictionless.
 This is especially important for high-impact service provider agencies.

 There needs to be a strong emphasis on transparency and accountability, as many federal services affect the nation at scale (such as the post office, for example.)
 There also needs to be a strong focus on security protocols such as FedRAMP.